ShenXuAkaEkstasis/ShenXuAkaEkstasis.github.io/index.md

 ### AI Visibility

-I study how brands, companies, products, people, and other entities are represented, retrieved, evaluated, cited, and recommended by AI systems.
+I study how brands, companies, products, people, and other entities are represented, retrieved, evaluated, cited, recommended, and selected by AI systems.

 ### Agentic Search Optimization

-My work on **Agentic Search Optimization (ASO)** examines the shift from traditional search ranking toward AI systems that retrieve, evaluate, compare, and select entities on behalf of users.
+My work on **Agentic Search Optimization (ASO)** examines the shift from traditional search ranking toward AI systems that retrieve, understand, verify, compare, qualify, and select entities on behalf of users.

 ### Decision Authority Economy